cesanta/mongoose-os/README.md

 The firmware gets built in the `firmware/` folder.
 Copy it to the `Fish'n'chips`'s `firmware/esp8266/` directory, and it'll be ready to flash!

+Notes for Windows users:
+- Operations above should be performed from `boot2docker` console, not from `cmd.exe`
+- Only `C:\Users` is mapped into docker's VM by default, so put cloned repo to `Users` subfolder

 # Extending Smart.js firmware